top of page

 image.png

-I am David Mwaura (23).
+I am David Mwaura.
 I came to Good Samaritan Children's Home in the year 2010.
 I am the fourth-born from a family of five, all raised by a poor, single mum.
 My siblings have challenges that I can't explain - you just need to see them.
 The only way to provide for our basic needs was through menial jobs in the slums of Mathare, surrounded by insecurity, drugs and no hope for health and education.
 The Good Samaritan Children's Home has been my home for the last 13 years.
 I finished my high school in 2022, and now my desire is to join college to pursue a course in automative engineering.
-I love vehicle engines and working with vehiclces would be a great dream.
+I love engines, and working with vehicles would be a great dream.
 One day, I will be able to support my mum and my younger sister.

 image.png